Karen Gillan: 2006–2012: British film and television

-2013–present: Breakthrough in Hollywood
+2013–2019: Hollywood breakthrough

 In November 2013, Gillan appeared on Broadway in a play called Time to Act, one of the plays included in "The 24 Hour Plays on Broadway" to benefit the non-profit Urban Arts Partnership.
 She was also cast in the third season of A Touch of Cloth, which was co-created by Charlie Brooker.
 Gillan joined the regular cast of Adult Swim's NTSF:SD:SUV:: for the show's third season in 2013.
-Gillan starred in the lead role in the supernatural horror movie Oculus, which was filmed in Alabama and premiered at the 2013 Toronto International Film Festival.
-Her performance received praise, and she earned a Fright Meter Award nomination for Best Actress.In February 2014, Gillan was cast as the lead in Selfie, an American single-camera sitcom for ABC produced by Warner Bros.
-Television which was greenlit for the 2014–15 US television season.
+She moved to the United States in 2013 and landed her first leading Hollywood role in the supernatural horror movie Oculus.
+It was filmed in Alabama and premiered at the 2013 Toronto International Film Festival to critical success.
+Brian Tallerico writing for RogerEbert.com believed the film was effective "thanks largely to a game performance from Gillan.
+She renders Kaylie as a driven woman on the edge of sanity herself."
+She earned a Fright Meter Award nomination for Best Actress.

+In February 2014, Gillan was cast as the lead in Selfie, an American single-camera sitcom for ABC produced by Warner Bros.
+Television which was greenlit for the 2014–2015 US television season.
 Gillan played a socialite named Eliza Dooley, a modern-day take on Eliza Doolittle, who is obsessed with social media.
 This was Gillan's first time in the lead role of an American television series.
 The series was cancelled by ABC on 7 November 2014 after seven episodes; the remaining six episodes were made available on Hulu starting 25 November 2014.
-Selfie still has a dedicated following of fans years after its broadcast especially in China.
-In May 2013, Gillan was cast as Nebula in the Marvel superhero science fiction film Guardians of the Galaxy, which was released in August 2014.
+Selfie still has a dedicated following of fans years after its broadcast especially in China, where there is still a large demand for a sequel.
+Initially, there were talks of a Selfie movie revival with Stars Collective, but no further developments were made since Warner Brothers declined to sell the film rights.
+In May 2013, Karen Gillan was cast as Nebula in the Marvel superhero science fiction film Guardians of the Galaxy, which was released in August 2014.
 Gillan had her head shaved bald for the role, which Marvel turned into the wig that Gillan wore during the production of Selfie.
-In May 2014, Gillan was cast in the Western film In a Valley of Violence directed by Ti West, opposite John Travolta, Ethan Hawke and Taissa Farmiga.
-Gillan portrayed Ellen, the older sister to Farmiga's character.
+In May 2014, Karen Gillan was cast in the Western film In a Valley of Violence directed by Ti West, opposite John Travolta, Ethan Hawke and Taissa Farmiga.
+Karen Gillan portrayed Ellen, the older sister to Farmiga's character.
+She also appeared in TV on the Radio's "Happy Idiot" music video, released on 3 October 2014.